thegeekyb0y/pythonprojects/README.md

 # Python Projects for Everyone

+Projects are necessary while learning any programming language.
+Here I am dropping 50 python projects for different levels that can inspire you.

-All tutorials are taken from www.thecleverprogrammer.com
+Note that : All tutorials are taken from www.thecleverprogrammer.com

 1. [Send Automatic Emails using Python](https://thecleverprogrammer.com/2021/06/11/send-automatic-emails-using-python/)